 1. The Way You Communicate

-The way that you communicate is crucial, because communication alone won’t be enough.
+The way that you communicate matters.
 Part of healthy communication is being comfortable to express your thoughts and feelings, as well as being a good listener.
 But most of all, you need to feel comfortable to share and express your innermost feelings.
 You should be able to do so in a kind manner with love, respect, and poise.

 Be willing to compromise, because remember – love is not a game, and taking turns is a must.
 It’s important to be fair and not only be willing to receive love and kindness from your partner, but also to be willing to give love back in return.
 It’s not about winning or losing.